rust-lang/rust/text/0544-rename-int-uint.md

 ### `isize/usize`:

 * Pros: They are the same as the type names, very consistent with the rest of the integer primitives.
 * Cons: They are too long for some, and may stand out too much as suffixes.
+However, discouraging people from overusing `isize/usize` is the point of this RFC.
+And if they are not overused, then this will not be a problem in practice.

 ### `is/us`: